joeyjoplin/promo-targeting/README.md

 3. Cart Abandonment Feature: When a customer adds a product to the cart but leaves without completing the purchase, an automatic cart abandonment campaign is triggered after <b>60s</b>.

+4. From the Dashboard, you can mint a discount coupon for any wallet when the campaign is not target-wallet–restricted.
+For target-wallet campaigns, the NFT coupon can only be minted to the currently connected wallet.

+To mint a coupon, simply click on a campaign row.
+The Mint Card option will be displayed.

-4. The secondary marketplace is still under development.
+6. The secondary marketplace is still under development.
 The NFT coupon purchase button and its economic logic will be improved in upcoming releases.

 ## ProgramID